ssvb/lima-memtester/readme.txt

 FAILURE: 0x00000000 != 0x000000ff at offset 0x099e03c0.
 FAILURE: 0xffffffff != 0xffffff00 at offset 0x099e03c4.
 FAILURE: 0x00000000 != 0x000000ff at offset 0x099e03c8.

+The reliability problems can be usually resolved by downclocking DRAM and/or adjusting voltages until the lima-memtester program starts working fine.
+On Allwinner hardware, DRAM is configured in the u-boot bootloader, so that's the right place to apply the changes.

+It is also a very good idea to ensure at least some safety headroom.
+For example, make sure that the test does not detect problems at some DRAM clock frequency, and then reduce it at least by one step (lower DRAM clock speed means better reliability).
+And do a similar thing with the voltage (higher voltage usually means better reliability).